 Hello there, thanks for being curious to find out more about me.

 If you’re trying to find my name or a picture of me, I’m sorry to disappoint you as I prefer to remain “somewhat” anonymous (or at least I feel so).
-It has been 8 years since I first started travel blogging and I am still not comfortable with showing my face on my blog.
-My face does show up occasionally in group photos but most of the time, it’s just my lovely travel friends that are willing to pose for me.
-My traveling bears (Duffy, Paddington & recent addition of Captain Rila) and my hand (sometimes with fancy manicure art) will appear more frequently.
+It has been 10 years since I first started travel blogging and I am still not comfortable with showing my face on my blog.
+My face does show up occasionally in group photos but most of the time, it will just be my lovely travel friends that are willing to pose for me.
+My traveling bears (Duffy, Paddington & Captain Rila) and my hand (sometimes with fancy manicure art) will appear more frequently.

 I started blogging since I was 13 (back in the Diaryland/Blogspot days) but the entries back then were more about random musings of school life and song lyrics.
 Travel blogging only started after I returned from my USA Work & Travel Program back in 2010.
 It was a 3 months adventure (my longest overseas stint to date) and there were many lovely memories to reminisce about.